waldner/collectd-CPU_temp/README.md

 ```

-So if you only wanted to read the temperature of core 0, you'd use:
+So if you only wanted to read the temperature of core 0 (for example in package 0), you'd use:

 ```
    <Package "0">